jeargle/uveldt/README.md

 Examples:

 * (\*A): A(out) -> A(in)
+* (\*AB): AB(out) -> AB(in)
 * (/A): A(in) -> A(out)
-* (\*AB): AB(out) -> AB(in)
 * (/AAA): AAA(in) -> AAA(out)

 Evolution
 ---------

 Evolution is biased replication with variation.
-Selection is made using some fitness function and mutations are introduces when the genomes reproduce.
+In &mu;Veldt, selection is made explicitly using a defined fitness function, and mutations are introduced when the genomes reproduce.
 Many types of variation are possible including SNPs, indels, large structural variants, and recombination across multiple genomes.